-- Provides air supply - Closes automatically if air supply drops when driving
+- Provides air supply - Closes automatically if air supply drops when driving quickly.
+On older systems, the lamp could stay on until you are driving over five mph.

 The parking brakes, when applied, close the tractor protection valve and set the spring brakes at the same time.